Vargasavour Recipes

 They make a perfect appetizer or snack, especially when using leftover mashed potatoes.
 With their crispy shell and soft, creamy center, these potato croquettes disappear fast, and yes, they're even good cold from the fridge.
 Whether served with roasted chicken or saved for lunch the next day, these croquettes never feel like leftovers; they always feel like a treat.

-You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.
+You'll find the exact measurements in the recipe card, but here's a closer look at key ingredients and why I use them.
+These ingredients are simple, but each one plays a role in creating crispy potato croquettes with a soft, creamy center.

 • Butter, Black Pepper & Nutmeg: A little butter melts right into the mash, making it velvety and rich.
 I add just enough black pepper for gentle warmth and a pinch of nutmeg for that cozy, Mediterranean-style touch I love.